PoisotLab/ms_network_prediction/manuscript.md

 ### How do we predict how species that we have never observed together will interact?

-A neutral approach would assume the probability of an interaction is the same as the likelihood of co-occurrence [@Poisot2015SpeWhy; @Pichler2020MacLea], and that the effect of abundances and traits would have no effect [@Canard2012EmeStr].
+A neutral approach would assume the probability of an interaction is only a function of abundance and trait variation would have no effect [@Poisot2015SpeWhy; @Pichler2020MacLea], and that the effect of abundances and traits would have no effect [@Canard2012EmeStr].
 However, functional-trait based proxies could enable better predictions of ecological interactions.
 Selection on functional